How to Dress When You’re Petite over 40 & Where to Shop

 Tip #2: Wear Off-The-Shoulder, V and Deep Necklines

-Off-the-shoulder, scoop and V-necklines elongate your neck and give the illusion of height by drawing the eye upwards.
-Sweethears necklines work too.
-Be cautious with higher necklines like crew neck and turtleneck.
+Off-the-shoulder, scoop, and V-necklines elongate your neck and give the illusion of height by drawing the eye upwards.
+Sweetheart necklines work, too.
+Be cautious with higher necklines, such as crew neck and turtleneck styles.
 Make sure they are not too bulky.
 They should fit close to your body.
 A mock neck is better than a high turtleneck.

 Tip #3: Consider the Hemline on Dresses

 Hemlines that fall just above the knee will lengthen your legs.
-If you’re not comfortable with a shorter length and prefer a maxi dress, choose one with a slit so some of your legs show.
+If you’re not comfortable with a shorter length and prefer a maxi dress, opt for one with a slit that reveals some of your legs.
 Revealing some skin will make your legs appear longer as you walk.
-Midi dresses are fine also but go for one that is belted or has cinching or ruching at the waist to create a defined waist.
+Midi dresses are fine, too, but opt for one that is belted or features cinching or ruching at the waist to create a defined waistline.

 Tip #4: Wear Monochromatic Colors